informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data.md

     * **Embedding**

-* **Curation Status**: The default is *In Preparation* which is draft mode and will only be viewable by other Consortium members who are logged in. *PI Review* is also available if your internal process would like to indicate records ready for the PI to review.
-Once you are finished and ready for the Hub to review for further curation, change this field to *Submitted*.
+* **Curation Status**: The default value is *In Preparation* which means this record is in draft mode and will only be viewable by other Consortium members who are logged in. *PI Review* is also available if your internal process would like to indicate records ready for the PI to review.
+Once you are finished, update this field to *Submitted* to send to the Hub for further curation.
+The biocurator may contact you with further questions about the data before it is released.
 For more information, see [Curation Workflow](../curation-workflow/)

 * **Principal Investigator**: Choose the appropriate Principal Investigator.
 If your PI is not on the list, click the plus sign just to the top right of the list to create a new record for them.

-* **Consortium**: GUDMAP, RBK, KPMP or External
+* **Consortium**.

-These fields may not be required but are useful:
+These fields may be useful:

 * **Internal ID**: A useful field for your own lab’s tracking purposes.